 AG Kihara Kariuki/ Facebook

-Attorney-General Paul Kihara has continuously asked ministries, departments and agencies (MDAs) to carefully negotiate and vet contracts before signing them to minimise lawsuits.
+This highlights a growing burden on taxpayers despite Attorney-General Paul Kihara writing that accounting officers in 2020 should carefully negotiate and vet contracts before signing to minimise lawsuits.

 The documents show that the government has paid Sh2.39 billion, or 2.13 percent, of the total bills.

 The Health ministry accounts for Sh41.93 billion, or 37.49 percent, of the cumulative court awards followed by the Department for Broadcasting with Sh40.08 billion.

 While the awards for the Health ministry involve many cases between 1999-2020, the bulk of the bill for the Broadcasting department is due to an ongoing legal suit between Kenya Broadcasting Corporation and Dubai-based businessman Ajay Sheth, owner of Channel 2 Group Corporation.

 The potential award against KBC follows the termination of a 2006 contract that the State broadcaster had with Channel 2- whose holding firm is incorporated in the British Virgin Islands- in 2009 without notice.

 “This case has not been determined, however.
 The process is going on in London,” the Department for Broadcasting stated in the budget report, adding that it has paid Sh200 million.

 The unlawful decisions by officers have become a major liability to the exchequer, with the awards now a key driver of pending bills for the national and county governments.